emilesilvis/restfulobscenity/README.md

 RESTful Obscenity is an RESTful API wrapper for [Obscenity](https://github.com/tjackiw/obscenity), a profanity filter gem for Ruby.

 An instance is currently hosted at http://peaceful-dusk-7667.herokuapp.com.
+Source code at https://github.com/emilesilvis/restfulobscenity.

 ## Usage